Topic: Kinematics and Equations Subtopic: Rest and Motion

 Learn also:

-- What is difference between rest and motion?
+- What is difference between circular and rotatory motion?